 China has granted a trademark for Ivanka Trump-branded voting machines.

 In early October 2019, reports began circulating that President Trump’s eldest daughter Ivanka had secured trademarks for voting machines, among other products, in China.
+(Update: A similar rumor holding that Ivanka Trump owns a Chinese trademark for coffins emerged during the COVID-19 pandemic in 2020.)

 There seemed to be little doubt about the veracity of the claim, as substantiated by news reports initially published in November 2018.
 But social media users began sharing the claim a year later in conjunction with the commencement of an impeachment inquiry into President Trump spearheaded by Democratic lawmakers.